M1m1c/SpaceShooter_SDL/README.md

 # SpaceShooter_SDL
-A shmup game made using a data oriented approach.
-Uses SDL and GLM, features an ECS system and quadtree collision checking
+This project is a school exercise in data oriented programming.
+The goal was to make a performant 2D game that is able to handle spawning, moving and collisions of multiple entities.
+Uses SDL for window managment and GLM for its math features.

 The controls for playing are:
 - **WASD** or **Arrow keys** for movement.